greatbigstorm/bigstorm-stage-plugin/readme.txt

 1. Upload the `bigstorm-stage` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. No configuration needed - the plugin will automatically check the domain and modify robots.txt as needed
+3. No configuration needed - the plugin will automatically send HTTP 410 responses to crawlers on staging domains
-4. Optional: Go to Settings → Big Storm Staging to change the staging domain match the plugin will use
+4. Optional: Go to Settings → Big Storm Staging to configure the staging domain match or enable robots.txt blocking

 == Frequently Asked Questions ==

 = How do I know if the plugin is working? =

-Visit your site's robots.txt file (yourdomain.greatbigstorm.com/robots.txt) and verify it contains "Disallow: /".
-Additionally, when Googlebot or another known crawler requests any page, the server will respond with HTTP 410 (Gone).
+When Googlebot or another known crawler requests any page on your staging domain, the server will respond with HTTP 410 (Gone).
+Optionally, enable the "Block crawlers with robots.txt" setting in Settings → Big Storm Staging to also add "Disallow: /" to your robots.txt file.

+= Should I enable robots.txt blocking? =

+If your staging site has never been indexed by search engines, you can enable robots.txt blocking as an additional safeguard.
+However, if your staging site is already indexed in Google Search Console, keep this setting disabled.
+This allows Googlebot to receive HTTP 410 responses, which signals Google to remove the pages from its search index.
+A robots.txt "Disallow" directive prevents crawlers from accessing pages entirely, so they cannot receive the 410 status.

 = What does the 410 behavior do, and can I customize crawler detection? =

-On staging domains ending in .greatbigstorm.com, page requests from known search crawlers (e.g., Googlebot, Bingbot, DuckDuckBot) get an HTTP 410 (Gone) response.
+On staging domains, page requests from known search crawlers (e.g., Googlebot, Bingbot, DuckDuckBot) get an HTTP 410 (Gone) response.
 This signals that the content should be removed from search results.
-The plugin still serves a robots.txt with `Disallow: /` so crawlers can read the rule.

 You can customize the set of recognized crawlers using the `bigstorm_stage_crawlers` filter: